cagbal/cagbal/README.md

 Github suggested that I add some interests of mine, so let's add some:

-- 🔭 I'm currently working on improving my ranking at Dota 2.
 - 🌱 I'm currently working on integration of foundation models for robotics into the industry.
 - 🤖 I'm currently working on agentic AI on the robots.
+- 📽 I have a YouTube channel with over 14K subs.
+It is in Turkish and about techology and its monetization.
 - 🤔 I'm looking for help with 1 min.
 Bullet Chess.
 My clicks are too slow, need to be improved.
-- 💬 Ask me about the things that I would like to ask you about.
 - 📫 How to reach me: By catching me on the streets of Böblingen and Stuttgart.
+- 🔭 I'm currently working on improving my ranking at Dota 2.
 - 🐶 We have a lovely, playful, kind, and not so small family member, Biber.
 He is a red-rust doberman.